CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-05-01-at-the-fault-lines.md

     4. Are there any visible signs of sea-sand based cement usage - such as visible sea shells on the surface?

 4. **Pilot Neighborhood Dataset**
     Once all the buildings in the selected pilot neighborhood is digitized and labeled as mentioned in Step 3, the merged data is used to visualize an interactive risk analysis map as well as used to train the Risk Assessment Model.
-The ML model is trained through comparing the building images with crowdsourced binary labels.
+There have been various studies using a wide array of Machine Learning models and techniques tackling similar issues.
+Since we use multiple identifiers, using a supervised-learning method of "Multi-Label Convolutional Neural Network" is the most efficient and suitable ML-model to start with.

+    Every building must be labeled with all "identifiers" in order to train the model with every image.
+These images and labels will later be used to train a machine learning model.

 5. **City-wide ML Risk Assessment Model**
     Once the ML model is able to accurately detect the aforementioned building features that may constitute structural failure risk, it may be further trained on Google StreetView images, and later be used to generate a city-wide risk assessment map.